 In fact, alcoholism and hypoglycemia that results in excessive sugar consumption often lead to many of the same health risks:

-Because alcohol is a sugar, drinking alcohol causes the pancreas to produce insulin, which takes sugar out of the bloodstream.
+Because alcohol is a sugar, drinking causes the pancreas to produce insulin, which takes sugar out of the bloodstream.
 When this happens, blood sugar levels fall well below normal, creating a sense of malaise.

 In response to low blood sugar, the adrenals release adrenaline that causes the liver to release glycogen (stored glucose) and restore your blood sugar levels temporarily.
 Excess adrenaline causes discomfort and irritability.
 This cycle continues until nervous exhaustion becomes the norm.

-Hypoglycemia is a metabolic rollercoaster: Alcohol and/or sugar intake, followed by a pleasant high, followed by insulin release, followed by low blood sugar and misery, followed by adrenaline release, followed by anxiety and cravings, followed by more alcohol or sugar, and so on…
+Hypoglycemia is a metabolic rollercoaster: Alcohol and/or sugar intake, followed by a pleasant high, followed by insulin release, followed by low blood sugar and misery, followed by adrenaline release, followed by anxiety and cravings, followed by more drinking or sugar, and so on…

-Eventually the adrenals become fatigued, leading to depression and further emotional instability.
+Eventually, the adrenals become fatigued, leading to depression and further emotional instability.

 I experienced this cycle myself when I drank, and it was pure hell.
-I had no idea that my alcohol cravings had anything to do with my body’s inability to regulate my blood sugar.
+I had no idea that my cravings had anything to do with my body’s inability to regulate my blood sugar.
 Nor did I have any clue that drinking had caused this problem in the first place.

 Research Studies